giapdong/disk-management/README.md

 ## CLI

-We built-in with cli command
+We built-in with cli command.
+See help follow below guide.

-See detail please type: npm disk-management
+If you use yarn as package management, you can install disk-management cli as dependencies in your nodejs application.
+Run cli follow command: `yarn disk-management`

+If you use npm, you need install ** disk-management ** in global.
+Run cli follow command: `disk-management`